What is my actual return?

 How is the actual return calculated?

 Would you like to know how the actual return is calculated?
-Take a look at our examples with the most common situations.
+Take a look at our calculation examples for the most common situations.
 In these examples, we compare the actual return with the notional return.